The Biden campaign invited people to make their own 'Team Joe' meme. It did not go as planned.

 create their own customized meme showing that they are on “Team Joe” for 2020.

-But it is not just Biden supporters who have taken them up on the offer, and jokesters on social media got creative in having a lot of fun with the opportunity on Thursday.
+But it is not just Biden supporters who have taken them up on the offer, and jokesters on social media got creative, having a lot of fun with the opportunity on Thursday.

 What are the details?